 The idea that the political fortunes of Muslims are tied to their collective worship and obedience of God may be anathema to secularised Muslims; it may even have become a tired cliché in royalist circles; but it is a true notion – and one that has a firm basis in the revealed texts.

 Indeed, such a true Islamic political concept is rooted in the words of the Qur’an: God has given an example of a town which was once secure and peaceful, its provisions coming to it abundantly from every quarter.
 Yet it was ungrateful for God’s favours, so God made them taste hunger and fear because of what they did.
 [16:112]

-Thus their state of safety and economic prosperity is replaced by their opposites – fear and hunger – only when they denied God’s blessings and became ungrateful for them.
-The Qur’an states elsewhere: When your Lord proclaimed: ‘If you are grateful, I will grant you increase; but if you are ungrateful, My punishment is indeed severe.’
-[14:7] Scholars say that ingratitude, here, means disbelief and disobedience.
-Hence, the received wisdom in this regard states: al-ni‘matu saydun wa’l-shukru qaydun – ‘Blessings are [like] hunted game, and gratitude is what secures [them].’
+So their state of safety and economic prosperity is replaced by their opposites – fear and hunger – only when they denied God’s blessings and became ungrateful for them.
+The Qur’an says elsewhere: When your Lord proclaimed: ‘If you are grateful, I will grant you increase; but if you are ungrateful, My punishment is indeed severe.’
+[14:7] Scholars say that ingratitude, here means disobedience and gratitude obedience.
+Now the received wisdom in this regard states: al-ni‘matu saydun wa’l-shukru qaydun – ‘Blessings are like hunted game, and gratitude is what secures [them].’

-The same political conviction is also heard in the Prophet’s words, peace be upon him: ‘When you deal in ‘inah, hold on to the tails of cows, satisfy yourself with farming and abandon striving [in the path of God], God will cover you all with humiliation and will not lift it from you, until you return to your religion.’
+The same political conviction can also be heard in the Prophet’s words, peace be upon him: ‘When you deal in ‘inah transactions, hold on to the tails of cows, satisfy yourself with farming and give up striving [in God’s path], God will cover you with humiliation and will not lift it from you, until you return to your religion.’
 [Abu Dawud, no.3462]